sgreg/crash-handler/README.md

 # Hackaday Sample Crash Handler

 Crash with purpose: a small example crash handling module in C to have useful error output when things go wrong.
-Check out [the Hackaday article on the subject]() for more information.
+Check out [the Hackaday article on the subject][link_to_article] for more information.

 On crash, the code will print your custom error message along with some details that looks something like this: